-Neuromuscular Dentistry Treatment in Dallas, TX and Fort Worth, TX
+Neuromuscular Dentistry Treatment in Dallas and Fort Worth, TX

 Dr. Cory Nguyen at Beyond Dental & Implant Center is an expert in Neuromuscular dentistry and orthodontics.
-We have 2 locations to serve you in the Dallas, TX and Fort Worth, TX Area.
+We have convenient locations to serve you in Dallas TX, and Fort Worth TX.
 Call us for more information or request an appointment online.

 At Beyond Dental and Implant Center, we specialize in neuromuscular treatments to correct TMJ disorders (TMD) and misaligned bites (malocclusions).
 When compared to conventional TMJ treatments, neuromuscular dentistry provides several benefits to patients searching for relief.
 If you suffer from the inconvenient and often painful symptoms associated with TMD, our neuromuscular approach may be the ideal solution.

 Compromised of bones, ligaments, muscles, disks, and cartilage, the temporomandibular joint is one of the most complex joints in the body.
 This delicate system acts like a sliding hinge that allows you to move your lower jaw forward, backward, and side-to-side.
 In other words, your TMJ is responsible for your ability to chew, speak, yawn, and smile.